 Image Credit: Jan Sedlacek at Digitlight Photography

-1. The Malvern Well Dressing & Water Festival: 14 April – 12 May 2024
+1. The Malvern Well Dressing & Water Festival: 3 – 11 May 2025

-The annual event celebrates the history of the Malvern Hills, from its iconic spring water and Victorian Water Cure to the area’s ancient Pagan traditions.
 It is brought to the town by the Malvern Spa Association with local businesses and community groups taking part.
-It’s a big occasion, last year over 800 people took part in dressing the wells, springs and sprouts.
+Last year, over 800 people took part in dressing the wells, springs and sprouts.

-5. Bluebells on The Malvern Hills
+2. Bluebells on The Malvern Hills

 It is thought that half of the worlds bluebells are in the UK, and locals often retort that half of the UK’s bluebells seem to sprout on the banks of the Malvern Hills.
 From mid-April, as the spring breeze warms the wooded slopes of the hills, the delicate blue flowers bloom in their thousands.
 Head to Jubilee Drive, accessible via a short walk from Black Hill car park, to see this lovely native species.